-The Miami-Dade CSEC Working Group made considerable progress quickly, with providers participating in ongoing training and bringing it back to their agencies; working in uncharted territory to establish protocols involving large, disparate organizations; and supporting Kristi House’s leadership around the issue locally, statewide and nationally with training and advocacy initiatives.
+The Miami-Dade CSEC Working Group made considerable progress, quickly, with providers participating in ongoing training and bringing it back to their agencies.
+By working in uncharted territory to establish protocols involving large, disparate organizations, they support Kristi House’s leadership around the issue locally, statewide and nationally with training and advocacy initiatives.
 The CSEC Working Group brought attention to the issue in South Florida and was a leader in the state.

-Key community partners continue to include State Attorney’s Office Human Trafficking Unit; Miami-Dade Police; Miami-Dade County Juvenile Services; State of Florida Dept. of Children and Families and the HT Task Force members; University of Miami Miller School of Medicine and Thrive Clinic; Shared Hope International Restorative Work Group; and GEMS, among many others.
+Key community partners continue to include the State Attorney’s Office of Human Trafficking Unit, Miami-Dade Police, Miami-Dade County Juvenile Services, State of Florida Dept. of Children and Families and the HT Task Force members, University of Miami Miller School of Medicine and Thrive Clinic, Shared Hope International Restorative Work Group, and GEMS, among many others.

 The Kristi House CSEC program was renamed Project GOLD in 2009 – “Girls Owning their Lives and Dreams” – a name chosen by the youth involved.
 The Project strives to engage this special population for services, encourage their healing, and pave the way for their future success.

 Over a decade ago Kristi House became a training provider through the U.S. Department of Justice for the CSEC Community Intervention Project (CCIP) and since that time has been disseminating education and training programs and sharing what it learns through Project GOLD throughout the United States.
 Kristi House has trained more than 18,000 professionals in CSEC and presented the topic at dozens of major conferences.
 Its “CSEC 101” course is approved by Florida Department of Children and Families for meeting the required three-hour training for providers seeking to work with sex trafficking victims.